SanityLinux/Base/README.md

 https://www.ntpsec.org/

 ## The Pür Linux Team
-* Rainbow - Project Director
+* Rainbow - Project Director, BASE team lead, Packages Maintainer
-* Brent Saner - Git Wizard, Architecture Engineer, Developer
+* Brent Saner - Git Wizard, Architecture Engineer, BASE Developer
+* James Stewart Documentation team lead

 ##Benefits of using Pür
 * No weird distro-specific changes to the file-system hierarchy: we use a standardized filesystem layout, similar to FreeBSD and traditional UNIX.